Dida (footballer, born 1991)

-Ana Lúcia Nascimento dos Santos (born 22 July 1991), commonly known as Dida, is a Brazilian professional footballer who plays as a goalkeeper for Série A1 club Real Brasília FC.
+Ana Lúcia Nascimento dos Santos (born 22 July 1991), commonly known as Dida, is a Brazilian professional footballer who plays as a goalkeeper for Série A1 club Bahia.
 She was a member of the Brazil women's national team.

 International career

 Dida represented Brazil on the under-19 and under-20 national teams and was also called up at senior level.

 Controversy

 From 2015 to 2016, Dida made appearances for the Equatorial Guinea national team despite having no connection with the African nation.
 She played the 2015 CAF Women's Olympic Qualifying Tournament and the 2016 Africa Women Cup of Nations Qualifying.
 On 5 October 2017, she and other nine Brazilian footballers were declared by FIFA as ineligible to play for Equatorial Guinea.